Lebus004/CarRental/README.md

 - **Path:** `/api/bookings`
 - **Method:** `POST`, `GET`, `PUT`, `DELETE`
-- **Logic:** Employees can create, modify, or cancel bookings for available cars.
+- **Logic:** Users can create, modify, or cancel bookings for available cars.
 The system checks for overlapping bookings and car availability.

 API documentation available at `/swagger-ui.html`.